okikio/bundlejs/README.md

 You can join the discussion on [github discussions](https://github.com/okikio/bundle/discussions).

+> Some of bundle.js.org's latest features were inspired by [egoist/play-esbuild](https://github.com/egoist/play-esbuild) and [hyrious/esbuild-repl](https://github.com/hyrious/esbuild-repl), check them out they each use esbuild in different ways.

 ## URL Queries & Shareable Links

 You can now use search queries in **bundle**, all you need to do is add this to the url